zacharychristian/zacharychristian/index.md

 - Visualization techniques
 - Utilizing pipelines for more generalizable and readable code
 - Random sampling from probability density functions (Monte Carlo Simulations)

-### Data Visualization
-- Communicating data stories
-- Visualization through graphs
-- Simplifying complex ideas into interpretable pieces and combining to construct a narrative.

-### Python:
-- Multiple projects that required aggregating and preparing data from diverse datasets
-- Experience with packages such as Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, etc.
-- Experience with implementing a machine learning algorithm to dataset, optimizing, and presenting results in readable graph.
-- Multiple Data Science projects completed using Python
-- Data Structures and Algorithms.

-### SQL:
-- Intermediate to advanced skills
-- Knowledge of MySQL and SQLServer

 ## Education
 ### Masters in Mathematics - 2021 - 2023